Imagine 💡

 Using an external flash will make your subject well-lit, even at a distance.

-Using an external hot shoe, you have now unlocked the extreme flexibility of bouncing off your flash wherever you want.
+Using an external flash on a hot shoe, you now have control over light direction and the extreme flexibility of bouncing off your flash wherever you want.

 It is not the smallest and lightest accessory, so if you decide to bring external flashes, be prepared to add an extra bag to your trip.